EngineeringUniversity/Conan.Package-Manager.Knowledge/graph/conanfile.py/methods/readme.md

 # [Use the validate() method to raise an error for non-supported configurations¶](https://docs.conan.io/2/tutorial/consuming_packages/the_flexibility_of_conanfile_py.html#use-the-validate-method-to-raise-an-error-for-non-supported-configurations)

+>you can use it to perform checks of the input settings.
+If, for example, your project does not support armv8 architecture on macOS you can raise the ConanInvalidConfiguration exception to make Conan return with a special error code.

 # [Use the generate() method to copy resources from packages¶](https://docs.conan.io/2/tutorial/consuming_packages/the_flexibility_of_conanfile_py.html#use-the-generate-method-to-copy-resources-from-packages)

 example: